laa66/statly-backend-api/README.md

 * Redirect user to ``Spotify web player`` immediately after clicking on some resources e.g. on special track, artist or created playlist

 With these features Statly provides an easy and efficient way for users to explore and interact with their Spotify listening data.
 The app is powered by the Spotify API and makes use of the OAuth2 authorization flow with Spring Boot for backend and React for frontend.
-Users can access the app through the web, and it is deployed on render.com cloud, providing easy access to anyone who wants to connect their Spotify account and check their listening habits.
+Users can access the app through the web, it is deployed on Railway cloud, GitHub pages and PlanetScale providing easy access to anyone who wants to connect their Spotify account and check their listening habits.

-## Documentation
+## Documentation 📖

 You can view full documentation of this project in different paths: